 What is an Additional Insured, a Policy Holder and Certificate Holder?

 Basically an additional insured is an individual or organization that is insured under the business insurance policy that you have purchased.
 In other words, the relationship looks like this:

-You’re the one who purchased the insurance policy, and it covers mainly your activities.
 So that makes you the policy holder, as you’re the one with the actual insurance policy.

 A certificate holder is anyone who asks and receives proof of your insurance.
 They get an actual copy of the insurance certificate in their hands, or given today’s technology, in their inbox.